dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Spike Collar Accessory.md

 If intimidation is the goal, this collar has your back.
 Are those spikes made of metal, or teeth..?

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Spike Collar Accessory

 Sorting priority: 16600

-Item uid: Spike Collar Accessory

 # shops selling Spike Collar: